CAD Advising---Spring 2016

 - Current Degree Audit Reporting System (DARS) or DRS – You can print it out ahead of time or it can be accessed during your advising appointment.

 - Unofficial transcripts of credit you have received from another institution, if not on your DARS.
 Examples are college courses, AP credits, military credit.

 - Advanced Standing Evaluation (ASE) if you have one.
 The ASE is generated when a student has attended a non-DARS compatible institution.
 You can get a copy of your ASE at the Registrar's office; it is not available on line.

 - Paper and pen for note taking, or print out an advising worksheet (for both core and concentration for your Bulletin year)

 Can I Substitute Courses in the Major

-You may petition for a course substitution by filling out a Course Substitution form.
+Only with permission from the department.
+Use the Course Substitution Petition form to request a course substitution.
 (Click for the Course Substitution form.)
 Be sure to fill out the form completely and attach requested documents or your petition will not be reviewed and/or signed by the department chair.

 2013 – 2014